Medically reviewed by Drugs.com. Last updated on Aug 16, 2020.

 Naloxegol: Opioid Antagonists may enhance the adverse/toxic effect of Naloxegol.
 Specifically, the risk for opioid withdrawal may be increased.
 Avoid combination

-Dermatologic: Diaphoresis, piloerection
+Dermatologic: Diaphoresis, piloerection, xeroderma (nasal)

-Endocrine & metabolic: Hot flash
+Endocrine & metabolic: Hot flash (parenteral)

-Gastrointestinal: Abdominal cramps, diarrhea, nausea, vomiting
+Gastrointestinal: Abdominal cramps, constipation (nasal), diarrhea, nausea, toothache (nasal), vomiting

-Neuromuscular & skeletal: Myalgia, piloerection, tremor, weakness
+Neuromuscular & skeletal: Muscle spasm (nasal), musculoskeletal pain (nasal), tremor, weakness

 Concerns related to adverse effects:

 • Acute opioid withdrawal: Administration of naloxone causes the release of catecholamines, which may precipitate acute withdrawal or unmask pain in those who regularly take opioids.
 Symptoms of acute withdrawal in opioid-dependent patients may include pain, tachycardia, hypertension, fever, sweating, abdominal cramps, diarrhea, nausea, vomiting, agitation, and irritability.
 In neonates born to mothers with opioid dependence, opioid withdrawal may be life-threatening and symptoms may include excessive crying, shrill cry, failure to feed, seizures, and hyperactive reflexes.
 In settings other than acute opioid overdose (eg, postoperative patients), carefully titrate the dose to reverse hypoventilation; do not fully awaken patient or reverse analgesic effect.
+The 2 mg nasal dose (off-label) is less likely to precipitate severe opioid withdrawal compared to the 4 mg dose; however, the 2 mg dose may not provide an adequate and timely reversal in patients who have been exposed to an overdose of a potent or very high dose of opioids.

 • Cardiovascular disease: Use with caution in patients with cardiovascular disease or in patients receiving medications with potential adverse cardiovascular effects (eg, hypotension, pulmonary edema or arrhythmias); pulmonary edema and cardiovascular instability, including ventricular fibrillation, have been reported in association with abrupt reversal when using opioid antagonists.